DIY homemade hand sanitiser recipe to help eliminate the spread of germs and viruses at your work office, in your home and at your children’s school.

 If you have no hand sanitiser at home and are wanting to create your own, this DIY homemade hand sanitiser recipe is quick and easy!

 Here are the ingredients you will need for this homemade hand sanitiser:

 It’s important to know not all homemade hand sanitisers are effective at eradicating viruses.
 Vodka and witch hazel for example, are common ingredients in many DIY hand sanitiser recipes, however, according to experts we need to use alcohol-based products with a 90% or greater ethanol content (most vodkas have only 40% which is not concentrated enough to kill viruses).
 In this recipe, I use a 99% Isopropyl Alcohol.
 Keep an eye out at the chemist for Isocol or Bunnings and Big W for Isopropyl Alcohol.

 If you’re making this hand sanitiser for a small squeeze bottle, use 1 tablespoon of aloe vera gel + 2 tablespoons 99% Isopropyl Alcohol + 3 drops lemon essential oil + 5 drops tea tree essential oil.
-Use our set of funnels to make it easier to get it all into the bottle.
+Use a funnel to make it easier to get it all into the bottle.

 RESOURCES & NOTES

-CORONAVIRUS DISCLAIMER: proper hand-washing is paramount and should never be replaced by the use of hand sanitisers.
+DISCLAIMER: proper hand-washing is paramount and should never be replaced by the use of hand sanitisers.
 Rather hand sanitisers can be effective at reducing the spread of viruses when used in addition to proper hand-washing.
-This homemade hand sanitiser has not been lab-tested to determine effectiveness in the prevention of the spread of coronavirus, instead, it is a recipe that Kat uses at home with her family.
-A tested hand sanitiser recipe can be found via the World Health Organisation here.
+This homemade hand sanitiser has not been lab-tested to determine effectiveness in the prevention of the spread of coronavirus or other viruses, instead, it is a recipe that Kat uses at home with her family.
 Always check with your health care professional before using home remedies.